CustomTypeOne/LoopPatches/README.md

 * Modify the Switching BG Threshold to the desired value
 * Enable the feature

-Loop will now automatically switch between Dosing Strategy of Temp Basal (less aggressive) when below that level to a Dosing Strategy of Automatic Bolus (more aggressive) when above that level.
+Loop will now automatically switch between Dosing Strategy of Temp Basal (less aggressive) when glucose is below that threshold level to a Dosing Strategy of Automatic Bolus (more aggressive) when glucose is above that threshold level.

 Pay attention next time glucose is Below the threshold to ensure that only Temp Basal increases are provided.